ThePhoDit/TwitterManager/README.md

     - **twitter_consumer_secret:** Key provided by Twitter Developers Page.
     - **twitter_access_token_key:** Key provided by Twitter Developers Page.
     - **twitter_access_token_secret:** Key provided by Twitter Developers Page.
+7. Add the desired usernames in `accounts.js`.
+Tweets from this account will be sent to the selected channel.
-7. Save changes and run `npm run start` on your terminal.
+8. Save changes and run `npm run start` on your terminal.

+## Functions

+- Post tweets (tweet command).
+- Send tweets from users to a Discord channel.

 ## Warning